wkolowski/Type-Theory-Wishlist/README.md

 Because we can infer the index from the constructor (`Nil` corresponds to `z` and `Cons` to `s n`), our syntax sugar can be desugared by translating the index-omitting pattern matching in `rmap'` to the full pattern matching as in the original `rmap` (with the difference being that we retain the nice constructor names `Nil` and `Cons`, instead of the ugly `unit` and `(,)`).

-With this syntax sugar, recursive families emerge as the clearly superior solution for defining indexed families whenever it is possible to do this by recursion on the index.
+With this syntax sugar, recursive families emerge as the clearly superior solution for defining indexed families whenever it is possible to do this by recursion on the indices.

 Papers:
 - [Vectors are records, too](https://jesper.sikanda.be/files/vectors-are-records-too.pdf) (also see [the slides](https://jesper.sikanda.be/files/TYPES2018-presentation.pdf)) - this is the paper on which most of this section is based